 CONDITIONS OF ACCEPTANCE:

-Artists are responsible for the delivery and return of work, including all costs.
+The three Prize winning artists are responsible for the delivery of the work to the River Park Library Branch location, including all costs.

-- June 23–July 26, 2019: Delivery of work and installation.
-Exact timing to be determined, coordinating with SBMA staff (there is flexibility).
+- October 26–30, 2020: Delivery of final, finished artwork to the River Park Branch and installation.
+Exact timing to be determined, coordinating with SBMA and SJCPL staff (there is flexibility).

 QUESTIONS MAY BE DIRECTED TO: